Review frequently asked questions

 - with low blood platelet counts due to chronic hepatitis C

-- whose severe aplastic anemia (SAA) has not improved after previous treatments
+- whose SAA has not improved after previous treatments

 - younger than 2 years when used in combination with other medicines to treat SAA as the first treatment for SAA